 Many business analysts thrive during their initial years in the profession because they are experts in the system or business domain.
 They know everything there is to know about the possibilities of the project.
 When this is the case, your position of strength comes from your systems knowledge and your BA competencies are not fully stretched to the max.

 Senior-level business analysts can often tackle projects across multiple domains and handle new business domains with the same level of confidence as familiar ones.
+The ability to work across domains and industries is a critical step in the business analyst career path.

 #5 – Senior Business Analysts Lead the BA Effort